How to improve your LinkedIn profile for 2023.

 Reuse the text of LinkedIn recommendations on your website and other marketing materials.
 It’s polite to ask for permission first, especially if you’re going to publish the person’s photo along with the text.

-Start the Summary section with a clear problem statement.
+Start the About section with a clear problem statement.
 What problems do you fix and who do you help?

-Write the Summary section focused on ‘you’ (i.e. the reader).
+Write the About section focused on “you” (i.e. the reader).
 Remove yourself from the story and don’t write in 3rd person.

-Include 1 contact method in the first couple of lines of the Summary section.
-This means that even if someone doesn’t expand your Summary, they still know how to get in touch.
+Include 1 contact method in the first couple of lines of the About section.
+This means that even if someone doesn’t expand your About, they still know how to get in touch.

-Place your other contact details at the end of the Summary.
+Place your other contact details at the end of the About.

 Use ALL CAPS for subheadings in your Summary.
 Use emojis as bullet list markers.